5 Proven Ways To Build Resilience In Your Child

 Reading books to our children is a powerful way to prepare them for new situations, develop their empathy & teach them important life lessons.

-By choosing the right books, we can use a short repetitious activity to have a powerful impact in our children’s lives.
+By choosing the right books, we can use a regular repetitive activity to have a powerful impact in our children’s lives.